medovina/Warlight/README.md

 6) slim GameStateCompact representation of the game state that can be used for performance searches (not the best, but quite ok); use GameStateCompact.fromGameState(gameState) you have in your GameBot

-7) Warlight-Tournament project can be used to automate matches between bots using command line tools (see ConquestFightConsole and ConquestTableConsole classes); see Warlight-Competition for example how to quickly setup tournament batch files (be sure to stop by and read Warlight-Competition/readme.txt)
+7) Warlight-Tournament project can be used to automate matches between bots using command line tools (see WarlightFightConsole and WarlightTableConsole classes); see Warlight-Competition for example how to quickly setup tournament batch files (be sure to stop by and read Warlight-Competition/readme.txt)

 8) possibility to execute "process" player from within concrete directory, use "dir;process" as bot init command to specify the directory from which you would like the bot process to be executed